bhauman/bhauman.github.com/drafts/clojurescript-core-async-todos.md

 The core.async library in ClojureScript literally turns development in JavaScript land on it's head.
-The possibilty for absolute control over the state of an app is mindblowing!
+The possibilty for absolute control over the state of an app is mind blowing!

 With core.async you can take what would have previously been very complex and turn it into something easily managed.
 Parallax?
 No